sz is the size of a side of the array; it must be a power of 2.

 The code can employ cpus processors.

-If there are fewer processors then things still work and the performance gain is nearly as much.
+If there are fewer processors then things still work and the performance gain is nearly as much as if cpus had been an accurate cpu count.

 a is the 2D array.